SashimiDaBest/social-media-app/README.md

 To compile and run the project, use the following command:
 `javac Main.java && java Main`

-To test instantiation and methods, create instances of User, Chat, and Message objects in any public static void main(String[] args) by using the provided constructors and methods.
+To test instantiation and methods, create instances of User, Chat, and Message object in any public static void main(String[] args) by using the provided constructors and methods.

 ## Submission Record